mobxjs/mobx/docs/refguide/computed-decorator.md

 Computed values are automatically derived from your state if any value that affects them changes.
 Computed values can be optimized away in many cases by MobX as they are assumed to be pure.
-For example, a computed property won't re-run if none of the data used in the previous computation did change.
+For example, a computed property won't re-run if none of the data used in the previous computation changed.
 Nor will a computed property re-run if is not in use by some other computed property or reaction.
 In such cases it will be suspended.

-This automatic suspension is very convenient; it means that a computed value that is not observed anymore (for example because the UI in which it was used has disappeared) can automatically be garbabged collected by MobX, and unlike `autorun`'s you don't have to dispose them yourself.
+This automatic suspension is very convenient.
+If a computed value is no longer observed, for example the UI in which it was used no longer exists, MobX can automatically garbage collect it.
+This differs from `autorun`'s values where you must dispose of them yourself.
-This sometimes confuses people new to MobX; if you create a computed property but don't use it anywhere in a reaction, it will not cache it's value and recompute more often than seems necesarray.
+It sometimes confuses people new to MobX, that if you create a computed property but don't use it anywhere in a reaction, it will not cache it's value and recompute more often than seems necessary.
 However, in real life situations this by far the best default, and you can always forcefully keep a computed value awake if you need to by using either [`observe`](observe.md) or [`keepAlive`](https://github.com/mobxjs/mobx-utils#keepalive).

 Note that `computed` properties are not enumerable.
 Nor can they be overwritten in an inheritance chain.